+This article originally appeared on VICE UK.
 In Britain, a group of men sitting together talking openly about their problems and feelings would be an unusual scene.
 It would be all the more unusual if those men had spent time in prison and almost impossible to fathom if they were perpetrators of horrific killings.

 This is the case with the male perpetrator group in Juru.
 As well as meeting weekly to talk through their personal issues, they have started a money saving group.
 Joining with a group of genocide survivors, they have managed to save enough to buy a goat for every member.

 Resolving issues as a community is rooted in Rwanda’s history.
-Gacaca – meaning "a bed of soft green grass" on which a community and leaders gather to discuss and resolve conflicts – is a traditional justice system which was most prevalent during pre-colonial times.
+Gacaca—meaning "a bed of soft green grass" on which a community and leaders gather to discuss and resolve conflicts—is a traditional justice system which was most prevalent during pre-colonial times.
 After the genocide, Gacaca was adapted to help bring the vast number perpetrators to justice; advocates argue putting 100,000 people through the formal justice system would have been counterproductive.
 They have a point.
-Earlier this year, the UN backed Khmer Rouge Tribunal designed to bring to justice perpetrators of the Cambodian Genocide was called into question: it lasted over a decade, spent nearly $300 million, and made just three convictions.
+Earlier this year, the UN-backed Khmer Rouge Tribunal designed to bring justice to perpetrators of the Cambodian Genocide was called into question: It lasted over a decade, spent nearly $300 million, and made just three convictions.

 But the number of men involved in the genocide as perpetrators and victims significantly altered the politics of gender in Rwanda.
 While sexist stereotypes remain, women whose husbands died or were sent to prison in 1994 began to take on traditionally "male" roles.
 Female empowerment became a landmark policy of President Paul Kagame as part of his government’s strategy to develop the post-genocide nation.
-Among other things, today women have gender-equal land rights and dominate some of Rwandan society’s most powerful positions: the small East African nation has the highest percentage of female parliamentarians in the world.
+Among other things, today women have gender-equal land rights and dominate some of Rwandan society’s most powerful positions: The small east African nation has the highest percentage of female parliamentarians in the world.

-Survivors and perpetrators alike suffer from mental health problems, yet many remain within the confines of toxic masculinity – unable to express emotion in fear of appearing weak, with some instead resorting to violence against newly empowered women in their lives.
+Survivors and perpetrators alike suffer from mental health problems, yet many remain within the confines of toxic masculinity—unable to express emotion in fear of appearing weak, with some instead resorting to violence against newly empowered women in their lives.
 The genocide left many men feeling emasculated: from survivors who felt shame for not being able to protect their families from harm, to perpetrators who came home to self-sufficient wives with jobs and often new partners and children.

 “It was the first time Dative had come to my house.
 I was scared.
 Why is she coming here?
 Are they going to take me back to prison?” remembers Vincent, who spent 11 years inside for his part in the hanging of two people in the genocide.
 These people were relatives of genocide survivor Dative, 52, who in total lost six family members in 1994 including her father and three siblings.

 But Dative had not come to take Vincent back to prison.
-After going through sociotherapy herself, Dative went on to train as a community sociotherapist – and decided to reach out to Vincent and see if he wanted to join her group.
-“I had heard he was one of the people who came to hunt me, and though his gang did not find me they did kill two members of my family,” explains Dative, now sitting in Vincent’s living room.
-When he re-entered their community after prison, she noticed him avoiding her and looking scared every time their paths crossed.
+After going through sociotherapy herself, Dative went on to train as a community sociotherapist—and decided to reach out to Vincent and see if he wanted to join her group.
+“I had heard he was one of the people who came to hunt me, and though his gang did not find me, they did kill two members of my family,” explains Dative, now sitting in Vincent’s living room.
+When he reentered their community after prison, she noticed him avoiding her and looking scared every time their paths crossed.

-The idea of mutual sharing and listening is central to sociotherapy, which is reflected in the phrase Rwandans use for it: mvura nkuvure, meaning "heal me, I heal you".
-Understandably, Vincent and Dative still don’t seem like the best of friends – but they both say they are able to greet each other without fear, and, incredibly, attend family celebrations at each others homes as they do with others in their village.
+The idea of mutual sharing and listening is central to sociotherapy, which is reflected in the phrase Rwandans use for it: mvura nkuvure, meaning "heal me, I heal you."
+Understandably, Vincent and Dative still don’t seem like the best of friends—but they both say they are able to greet each other without fear, and, incredibly, attend family celebrations at each other's homes as they do with others in their village.

 Research and understanding of mental health is still in its early stages across the world, and this is particularly so in developing countries.
-But while stigma remains, the devastation of genocide has forced these Rwandans to confront their mental health – not only for the sake of their personal wellbeing but also as a practical means of bringing about peace and cohesion in their everyday lives.
+But while stigma remains, the devastation of genocide has forced these Rwandans to confront their mental health—not only for the sake of their personal well-being but also as a practical means of bringing about peace and cohesion in their everyday lives.